csesmita/st2-redis/README.md

 # st2-redis

-This pack is an effort to inetrface with Redis Server.
+This pack is an effort to interface with Redis Server.

 ### Assumption
 Redis Server is installed and running at the host and port provided.